stintosestudios/forFrame/README.md

 Linux:

     $ chromium-browser --allow-file-access-from-files

+### fix via http:// using the given server.js file that should work with node.js

+As of 1.3.x a server.js file is provided in the root name space.
+If you run this using node in the command line it will host index.html over a local http server.
+Just start the server by calling "node server.js" in the command line.
+If everything is working the way it should you can access the index.html file and get PNG exporting working by going to http://http://localhost:8888/ in chrome.

 If all goes well you can just call the method in place of scene.play, but make sure that all your images are loaded first.
 If you are useing an appendRender method you will want to include that.
 In fact you can used the same object that is used for scene.play, the frameRate property is just ignored.